mrisney/apexemailcsvreport/README.md

 For example, suppose I want to send a CSV report of all Uaserd M-F at 11:20 in the morning to myself.
-Here is how I would do it (paste the following into Developer Console - all properties are mandatory)
+Here is how I would do it (paste the following into Developer Console - all properties are mandatory) in the "Debug">"Open Execute Annoymous Window" or CTRL+E

 ```javascript
 // Fires Mon-Friday at 11:20 in the morning